Former West German Chancellor Helmut Schmidt dies at 96

 He was married for 68 years to Loki, his childhood sweetheart.
 She died in 2010.
 They had a son, who died in his first year, and later a daughter.

-(Reporting by Gernot Heller, Holger Hansen, Joseph Nasr, Caroline Copley, Andrew Callus in Paris, Alastair Macdonald in Brussels, and Eric Beech and Timothy Ahmann in Washington; Writing by Madeline Chambers; Editing by Mark Heinrich and Peter Cooney)
+(Reporting by Gernot Heller, Holger Hansen, Joseph Nasr, Caroline Copley, Andrew Callus in Paris, Alastair Macdonald in Brussels, Timothy Ahmann in Washington; Writing by Madeline Chambers; Editing by Paul Carrel and Mark Heinrich)